ronaldbosma/blog/content/blog/cleaning-up-your-test-data-builders.md

     .LivingAt("221B Baker Street, London");
 ```

+Now the could is self explanatory: it creates a man called 'Sherlock Holmes' living at 221B Baker Street, London.

 ### Conclusion

 By combining the [Object Mother](https://martinfowler.com/bliki/ObjectMother.html) and [Test Data Builder](http://www.natpryce.com/articles/000714.html) patterns and refactoring your build methods to flow more like natural language, your code can read more like a sentence.
 Almost like a Given step in a Gherkin scenario.
 This will improve the readability of your tests and makes them easier to maintain.